simonreise/remote-sensing-processor/docs/intro.md

 With `calculate_index` you can calculate normalized difference indexes like NDVI.

+With `segmentation` module you can train segmentation model and use it for predictions.

-With `segmentation.generate_tiles` you can cut rasters into tiles that can be used e.g. for convolutional neural network (CNN) training and with `segmentation.generate_map` you can create map from predictions of pre-trained CNN.
+With `segmentation.generate_tiles` you can cut rasters into tiles that can be used e.g. for convolutional neural network (CNN) training and

+With `segmentation.train` you can train a machine learning model for image segmentation using generated tiles.

+With `segmentation.test` you can test segmentation model.

+With `segmentation.generate_map` you can create map from predictions of pre-trained segmentation model.

 ### Are you planning to add preprocessing of other imagery types (Sentinel-1, MODIS, GEOS etc.)?